Nevin-Thomas/Nevin-Thomas/README.md

 - 🔭 I’m currently working on this page.
 - 👀 I'm looking to expand my knowledge in cyber security and web design.
 - 📫 You can also contact me on my email nevinkadavilthomas@gmail.com
-- 🌱 Also check out my portfoli (still in progress) https://relaxed-zuccutto-1e6c77.netlify.app
+- 🌱 Also check out my portfolio (still in progress) https://relaxed-zuccutto-1e6c77.netlify.app